FreeStuffBot/FreeStuff/README.md

 In the root directory, rename the file `config.template.js` to `config.js`.
 Open the file and edit it accordingly.

+Lastly go to /scripts and run the initdb.js file using nodejs: `node ./initdb.js`.
+Make sure to configure your MongoDB connection in config.js before running this script.

 #### Running

 For development use